LRandall76/Python_Examples/README.md

 ## ANN.py
 Imports and formats data.
 Then creates and trains a Simple ANN to generate results with plots.
+Forecasts for 1 year w/ hour ahead forecasting.

 ## ARIMA.py
 Imports and formats data.
 Generates several plots to identify relative parameters for an ARIMA network.
 Then, an ARIMA network is